openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 ## How is COBOL being used today?

-COBOL is everywhere.
-You have probably used an application written in COBOL today.
-For example, consider the following statistics:
+COBOL is omnipresent, and it's highly likely that you've interacted with a COBOL application today.
+Let's take a look at some compelling statistics:

-- About 95% of ATM swipes use COBOL code.
+- Approximately 95% of ATM transactions rely on COBOL codes.

-- COBOL powers 80% of in-person transactions.
+- COBOL powers 80% of face-to-face transactions.

-- Every day, COBOL systems handle $3 trillion in commerce.
+- Each day, COBOL systems facilitate a staggering $3 trillion in commerce.

-How pervasive is COBOL?
-Consider these mind-boggling facts:
+To truly grasp the extent of COBOL's prevalence, consider these mind-boggling facts:

-- Every day there are 200 times more COBOL transactions executed than there are Google searches.
+- On a daily basis, there are 200 times more COBOL transactions executed than there are Google searches.

-- There are over 220 billion lines of COBOL programs running today, which equates to around 80% of the world's actively used code.
+- Presently, there are over 250 billion lines of actively running COBOL programs, accounting for roughly 80% of the world's actively utilized code.

-- 1,500,000,000 lines of new COBOL code are written each year.
+- Every year, approximately 1.5 billion lines of new COBOL code are written.

+## What insights does the survey conducted by Open Mainframe Project's COBOL Working Group provide?

+Highlights from the survey conducted by the Open Mainframe Project's COBOL Working Group in 2021 shed further light on the use of COBOL in today's era:

+1. **Over 250 billion lines of COBOL are currently in production worldwide**, marking a notable increase from previous estimates.
+This figure indicates that COBOL's relevance is not waning; in fact, it continues to play a vital role.

+   Industries with the greatest reliance on COBOL include Financial Services, Government, Software, Logistics, Retail, and Manufacturing, among others.

+2. **The future of COBOL appears promising**.
+Despite skeptics, 58% of respondents anticipate that their COBOL applications will persist for at least the next five years.
+Financial services professionals, in particular, exhibit even greater optimism, with over 55% expecting COBOL to endure indefinitely.

+3. **The challenge lies in the availability of COBOL skills**.
+Interestingly, COBOL was originally designed to be an accessible language that didn't necessitate advanced computing expertise.However, companies are worried about not having enough skilled COBOL programmers.
+Even though they can train their own employees, this concern shows that COBOL is still important and worth investing in.

 ## Why should I care about COBOL?